CyberFlameGO/svnpython/Doc/reference/compound_stmts.rst

 .. index:: triple: default; parameter; value

-When one or more top-level parameters have the form *parameter* ``=`` *expression*, the function is said to have "default parameter values."
+When one or more parameters have the form *parameter* ``=`` *expression*, the function is said to have "default parameter values."
 For a parameter with a default value, the corresponding argument may be omitted from a call, in which case the parameter's default value is substituted.
-If a parameter has a default value, all following parameters must also have a default value --- this is a syntactic restriction that is not expressed by the grammar.
+If a parameter has a default value, all following parameters up until the  "``*``" must also have a default value --- this is a syntactic  restriction that is not expressed by the grammar.

 **Default parameter values are evaluated when the function definition is executed.**  This means that the expression is evaluated once, when the function